NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 ## The Before Time:
-The last Yassuo dies, his skull splits open and The Creators spring forth.
+The second to last Yassuo dies, his skull splits open and The Creators spring forth.

-Cheron, the painter of the afterlife, just exists.*
+Cheron, the painter of the afterlife, is the last Yassuo who exists to maintain the afterlife.

 The Creators (mice) Used "Magic" (code) to create and sculpt an uninhabited planet.
 Why they